kaushikthedeveloper/DoubleBackPress/README.md

         **Returns :**
         - `DoubleBackPress`

-        **Exceptions possible later :**
+        **Exceptions possible later if not called :**
         - `RequirementsNotMetException` : if the `doublePressDuration` is not set

         ---

-    - Set the action to be performed after the DoubleBackPress occurs.
+    - <a name="withDoubleBackPressAction"></a>Set the action to be performed after the DoubleBackPress occurs.

         **REQUIRED**